SensehacK/dev-cheatsheet/architecture/it_Depends.md

 ## Hashing

-Hashing solves lot of problems and it takes smaller performance hit at the time when it is initialized or changed everytime but the cost is negligible for its applications where your architecture has constant need to reads from I/O to get status updates or polling of data for changes or displaying / reading data every `n` of times.
+Hashing solves lot of problems and it takes smaller performance hit at the time when it is initialized or changed every time but the cost is negligible for its applications where your architecture has constant need to reads from I/O to get status updates or polling of data for changes or displaying / reading data every `n` of times.

-Great hashing algorithms solve the problems of collision and makes it easier for the consumer to have a trully unique ID to reference in a given context.
+Great hashing algorithms solve the problems of collision and makes it easier for the consumer to have a truly unique ID to reference in a given context.
 This guarantees faster checks of huge data by just running checksums and quickly identifying what changed and what not.
 Great performance boost in most cases.